 In addition, in the same way that some homeowners are managing their financial affairs more carefully, lenders have become more cautious too.
 Some equity release providers have reduced the size of the loans available or lowered the maximum loan to value, whilst others have withdrawn products from the market altogether.

 And although we were seeing some of the lowest equity release interest rates to date, these have crept up slightly in reaction to the virus.
-Having said that there are still deals available, so if you’re considering releasing equity from your home, it’s important to speak to a qualified equity release specialist who can compare the whole of the market.
+Having said that there are still deals available, so if you’re considering releasing equity from your home, it’s important to speak to a qualified equity release specialist who can compare equity release schemes across a range of leading UK lenders.

 What does the Equity Release Council say about demand for equity release?